Tremors FAQ

 What kind of game do you think the Graboid arcade was?
 Looking at the cabinet, both its structure and artwork seem to resemble earlier 80s arcade games like Pac-Man or Berzerk, rather than the ones being developed in the mid-90s.
 Could this suggest that the gameplay was similar to those arcades, in terms of genre or complexity?
 Lastly, assuming the Graboid cabinet was repurposed from an pre-existing one, would you happen to know which one? was last modified: by

 Earl’s truck of course was left far out in the oil fields, stuck in that ravine with a broken axle.
-Our feeling is we can argue two answer either way.
+Our feeling is we can argue the answer either way.
 He gets a lot of money at the end of the movie and can afford any truck he wants, so maybe he’d abandon it.
 Or you could also imagine gruff Earl mumbling: “Hey… I like that truck,” and paying a crew to retrieve and restore it.
 Like you, we sort of prefer the second idea.

 Did Earl go back for his truck after the end of the movie and fix it?
 Please tell me he wouldn’t leave a classic such as that behind. was last modified: by